xcdl/xcdl.github.io-source/pages/guide/concepts.md

 * multiple processor architectures (like ARM Cortex-M), with multiple sub-architectures (like M3, M4, M0), multiple manufacturer families (like STM32F1, STM32F4), multiple sub-families (like STM32F10x Connectivity Line) and multiple devices (like ST STM32F107VG);
 * as an extension to architectures, synthetic architectures, like POSIX, can also be considered targets, mainly used to run test cases;
 * multiple hardware platforms (boards, board revisions);
-* multiple synthetic run POSIX platforms (like OS X, GNU/Linux, MSYS2 under Windows);
+* multiple synthetic POSIX platforms (like OS X, GNU/Linux, MSYS2 under Windows);
 * multiple toolchains (like GCC, LLVM clang)
 * multiple build platforms (like OS X, GNU/Linux, Windows)